gnimeth/Airbnb_prices/README.md

 ### **Restrictions:**
 * AirBnB pricing varies per day of the week and on holidays - this type of pricing information was not within our dataset.
+	* Only date information provided was Host Since, First Review, and Last Review
 * Using provided location data was diffcult since there are many neighborhoods within Chicago and zip code data was not provided
 	* Location data provided was not consistent across different categories.
 It did not include all Chicago neighborhoods.
 Some neighborhoods included had very 	      little data within them.